cristobers/shenzhen-io-lang/README.md

 # shenzhen-io-lang

-This is a work in progress rust implementation of the language from Shenzhen I/O.
+This is a WIP interpreter for the pseudo-assembly language featured in the game Shenzhen I/O.